Facebook Messenger

 Tax return documents include:

-Firstly, business households that pay taxes using the declaration method do not carry out year-end tax settlements.
+Firstly , business households that pay taxes using the declaration method do not carry out year-end tax settlements.

-Secondly, if the declared revenue does not accurately reflect the actual revenue generated, the tax authorities have the right to determine the taxable revenue in accordance with the provisions of the Law on Tax Administration.
+Secondly , if the declared revenue does not accurately reflect the actual revenue generated, the tax authorities have the right to determine the taxable revenue in accordance with the provisions of the Law on Tax Administration.

-Accordingly, the revenue threshold for exemption from personal income tax for household businesses and individual businesses has been adjusted upwards from 200 million VND/year to 500 million VND/year.
+On December 10th, the National Assembly passed the amended Personal Income Tax Law.
+Accordingly, the revenue threshold for exemption from personal income tax for household businesses and individual businesses has been adjusted upwards from VND 200 million/year to VND 500 million/year.

 However, it should be noted: